sparshpatial/Image-classification-neural-network/README.md

 - Model involves training and testing on CIFAR-10 dataset
 - No. of Epoch = 100
 - Accuracy obtained : 87.77%
+- Integrated with FLask Api for the frontend view.